annashipman/annashipman.github.io/_posts/2021-03-10-finance-part-2.md

 ## Financial ratios can help with assessing the health of a business

-When looking at the financial statments, the context is important.
+When looking at the financial statements, the context is important.
 Is this an early-stage or a mature business?
 What are you expecting to see and why?
 What is the direction of travel over the next 5-10 years?

 Another useful tool is the use of financial ratios.
 Financial ratios are the relationship between two numbers.
 They don't give answers, but might highlight areas to look at.